The roles of physicians and health insurers

 The risk bearer, by providing insurance, helps to make the financial side of the patient’s risk more manageable.
 That is why, in many ways, the risk bearer lightens the burden of uncertainty for the patient.

 As with everything in real life, there are trade-offs and profound dilemmas to this multi-actor arrangement.
-I will explore those in a future essay.
+I will explore them in a future essay.